beaumontlab/antonie/README.md

 Once the SRA is converted to FASTQ, run Antonie like this:

 > $ antonie -f SRR956947.fastq -a Escherichia\_coli\_K\_12\_substr\_\_MG1655\_uid57779/\*.gff -r Escherichia\_coli\_K\_12\_substr\_\_MG1655\_uid57779/\*.fna > report

+And the resulting report should look like this <http://ds9a.nl/antonie/SRR956947/report.htm>

 FUTURE DIRECTION
 ================